99 Crazy Easy Genius Ways to Save Money In 2021

 Save yourself the money and start drying those dishes with reusable dish rags.

-18. Air Dry Your Clothes
+18. ways to save money, Air Dry Your Clothes

 We avoid using our dryer as much as possible to cut down on electric costs.
 This isn’t always possible in the winter months due to humidity but when the weather permits we always air dry our clothes.